Bikini: In sport

 Bikinis have become a major component of marketing various women's sports.
 It is an official uniform for beach volleyball and is widely worn in athletics and other sports.
 Sports bikinis have gained popularity since the 1990s.
-However, the trend has raised some criticism as an attempt to sell sex.
-Female swimmers do not normally wear bikinis in competitive swimming.
+However, the trend has raised significant criticism in recent years among people who view it as an attempt to sell sex.
+Female swimmers do not commonly wear bikinis in competitive swimming.
 The International Swimming Federation (FINA) voted to prohibit female swimmers from racing in bikinis in its meeting at Rome in 1960.

 Beach volleyball

 In 1994, the bikini became the official uniform of women's Olympic beach volleyball.
 In 1999, the International Volleyball Federation (FIVB) standardized beach volleyball uniforms, with the bikini becoming the required uniform for women.
 That regulation bottom is called a "bun-hugger", and players names are often written on the back of the bottom.

 The uniform made its Olympic debut at Bondi Beach, Sydney during the 2000 Summer Olympics amid some criticism.
-It was the fifth largest television audience of all the sports at the 2000 Games.
-Much of the interest was because of the sex appeal of bikini-clad players along with their athletic ability.
+It was the fifth-largest television audience of all the sports at the 2000 Games.
+Much of the interest was attributed to the sex appeal of bikini-clad players, along with their athletic ability.
 Bikini-clad dancers and cheerleaders entertain the audience during match breaks in many beach volleyball tournaments, including the Olympics.
-Even indoor volleyball costumes followed suit to become smaller and tighter.
+Indoor volleyball costumes followed suit, becoming smaller and tighter.

-However, the FIVB's mandating of the bikini ran into problems.
-Some sports officials consider it exploitative and impractical in colder weather.
+Some sports officials criticized the FIVB uniform as exploitative and impractical in colder weather.
 It also drew the ire of some athletes.
 At the 2006 Asian Games at Doha, Qatar, only one Muslim country – Iraq – fielded a team in the beach volleyball competition because of concerns that the uniform was inappropriate.
 They refused to wear bikinis.
-The weather during the evening games in 2012 London Olympics was so cold that the players sometimes had to wear shirts and leggings.
-Earlier in 2012, FIVB had announced it would allow shorts (maximum length 3 cm above the knee) and sleeved tops at the games.
+The weather during the evening games in 2012 London Olympics was so cold that some players wore shirts and leggings.
+Earlier in 2012, FIVB had announced it would allow shorts (maximum length 3 cm above the knee) and sleeved tops at games.
 Richard Baker, the federation spokesperson, said that "many of these countries have religious and cultural requirements so the uniform needed to be more flexible".